EAGLE COUNTY PUBLIC HEALTH RESOURCE PAGE: Precautions you can take, what to do if you get sick, info for employers.

 El Pomar Foundation announced the establishment of the Colorado Assistance Fund, a $1 million fund offering immediate aid to nonprofit organizations supporting Colorado communities, organizations, and individuals affected by the recent outbreak of COVID-19.

-Business and Worker Impact Survey of COVID-19 Virus
+Business and Worker Impact Survey of COVID-19 Virus– ended stay tuned for any new surveys

 We are working with the Business Retention Expansion BR|E COVID-19 Emergency Response Network, they have implemented a Business and Worker Impact Survey of COVID-19 Virus to ask businesses to tell us about the direct impacts COVID-19 is having on their operations.